 - Urban, Charles (ed.
 Luke McKernan), A Yank in Britain: The Lost Memoirs of Charles Urban, Film Pioneer (The Projection Box, 1999)

-A huge number of articles were written about Urban in his day, and a great many of these are held in the Charles Urban papers held at the National Media Museum (see below).
+A huge number of articles were written about Urban in his day, and a great many of these are held in the Charles Urban papers held at the National Science and Media Museum (see below).
 Too few have been written subsequently.
 These are some of the most important, of which the most useful from a biographical point of view is the obituary in The Cine-Technician, while Natalie S. McIntosh provides the most interesting interview, and Richard Brown's paper is the most notable academic study.

 - Anon., 'Charles Urban', The Cine-Technician, November-December 1942